 TRACE-COVID-19 is providing missing information about the percentage of community members carrying the COVID-19 virus.
 This information is obtained by testing a representative sample of community members, including healthy individuals, some of whom may have the virus but do not show symptoms.
 The study also measures the rate at which the infection is or is not spreading in the community.

 The novel coronavirus can be spread silently by infected people who have no symptoms, making it difficult to trace and contain the virus’ spread.
 This is where TRACE-COVID-19 testing helps.
 By testing people who have not been tested, OSU scientists can better predict the number of people who are infected but remain undiagnosed.
-This provides essential information about the pervasiveness of the virus and the rate at which it is spreading in the community.
+This provides essential information about the pervasiveness of the virus and the rate at which it is spreading in the community

-TRACE-COVID-19 findings are helping Benton, Deschutes, and Lincoln counties and Oregon public health leaders understand how prevalent the virus is and how fast or slowly it is spreading in the community, identify infection zones, evaluate the effectiveness of current measures and guide timely further action to control the spread of the disease and minimize its impact.
+TRACE-COVID-19 findings are helping Benton, Deschutes, Lincoln, and Umatilla counties and Oregon public health leaders understand how prevalent the virus is and how fast or slowly it is spreading in the community, identify infection zones, evaluate the effectiveness of current measures and guide timely further action to control the spread of the disease and minimize its impact.

 TRACE-COVID-19 could serve as a model for other communities in Oregon and across the nation that might replicate the OSU study and take advantage of our experience — and the expertise and equipment of local universities — to detect the spread of coronavirus in their communities.